Accession of Albania to the European Union: Visa liberalisation process

 On 1 January 2008 the visa facilitation and readmission agreements between Albania and the EU entered into force.

 Albania received a road map from the EU for further visa liberalisation with Schengen countries in June 2008.

 Albania started issuing biometric passports on 24 May 2009, which were designed to comply with EU guidelines.
 On 8 November 2010 the Council of the European Union approved visa-free travel to the Schengen Area for citizens of Albania.
 The decision entered into force on 15 December 2010.

 EU financial aid

 In 2011, the EU paid €6 million to construct or refurbish border crossing points and border police stations to help Albania fight organised crime and illegal trafficking.

 Until 2020, Albania had been receiving €1.2bn of developmental aid from the Instrument for Pre-Accession Assistance, a funding mechanism for EU candidate countries.

 In 2024, the EU welcomed political agreement on the €6 billion Reform and Growth Facility for the Western Balkans, overall amount of the Facility for the period 2024-2027 is €6 billion.
 To finance the loan support, the European Union will raise €4 billion on the financial market until the end of 2027.
 The €2 billion of non-repayable support will be financed through additional resources from the Mid-Term revision of the Multiannual Financial Framework (MFF).
 Albania is expected to receive €922 million until 2027.

 Negotiation progress

-The screening process has been completed and all chapters have been opened, but none closed thus far.